Shear jamming and nonlinear rheology of chocolate suspensions

 This protocol is applied only to pre-refined pastes.
 As seen in Fig.~\ref{fig:RateSweeps_PreRef}, across the full range of shear rates, the material exhibits pronounced shear-thinning behavior and clear yielding for all fat contents, typical of adhesive suspensions \cite{papadopoulou2020,gillissen2020b,orsi2025}.
 The normal force depends strongly on fat content: at high shear rates, the highest-fat sample shows negative normal force, while all the other samples show positive values increasing with volume fraction; at low shear rates, all samples show near-zero or positive normal force.
-On decreasing‐rate sweeps the system remains on (or returns to) a contact-rich, dilatant branch -- well-known hysteresis in dense suspensions -- so parallel-plate thrust is dominated by positive dilatancy and confinement, which suppresses negative bulk contributions to $F_N$ \cite{chu2014,brown2014,brown2012,han2019}.
-Note that in parallel-plate rheometry the measured normal force is a total axial thrust, reflecting bulk normal stresses plus dilatancy/confinement at the boundary; on descending rate sweeps this favors non-negative $F_N$ even when a negative bulk contribution may exist \cite{yoshimura1988,zarraga2001a}.
+On decreasing‐rate sweeps the system remains on (or returns to) a contact-rich, dilatant branch so parallel-plate thrust is dominated by positive dilatancy and confinement, which suppresses negative bulk contributions to $F_N$ \cite{chu2014,brown2014,brown2012,han2019}.
+Note that in parallel-plate rheometry the measured normal force is a total axial thrust, reflecting bulk normal stresses and boundary confinement; on descending rate sweeps this favors non-negative $F_N$ even when a negative bulk contribution may exist \cite{yoshimura1988,zarraga2001a}.